 In the view of Finansinspektionen (FI), the Pillar 1 rules for the maturity assumptions under the IRB approach underestimate the actual credit risk.
 The capital requirements under Pillar 1 are based on the contractual maturity of exposures.
-The Pillar 1 rules do not take into account the reasonable expectations from both banks and borrowers that loans will be extended and the risks that arise from a financial stability perspective if the need for stable, long-term lending cannot be met.
+The Pillar 1 rules do not take into account the reasonable expectations from both banks and borrowers that loans will be extended and the risks that arise from a financial stability perspective if the need for stable, longterm lending cannot be met.

-FI considers the assumptions underlying the regulatory framework regarding maturity and the impact maturity has on the credit risk, and thus the capital requirements, to be so important that a method is needed to ensure that the capital requirements cover the full credit risk including stability risks.
+FI considers the assumptions underlying the regulatory framework regarding maturity and the impact maturity has on the credit risk, and thus on the capital requirements, to be so important that a method is needed to ensure that the capital requirements cover the full credit risk and takes into account stability risks.
 In this memorandum FI presents its position on this matter, which can be summarised as follows:

-- FI intends to introduce a floor for maturity assumptions of 2.5 years in the internal models for credit risk.
-This floor will generate an additional capital requirement under Pillar 2 and will be calculated as the product of the increase in the banks' risk-weighted exposure amounts that would have been the result of a changed maturity assumption under Pillar 1 and the capital requirement as a percent for the exposure types in question. - FI intends to apply the maturity floor to the supervisory capital assessment for banks that have received authorisation to use the advanced IRB approach.
-The intention is to use the floor for exposures to corporates.
+- FI introduces a floor for maturity assumptions of 2.5 years in the internal models for credit risk.
+This floor will generate an additional capital requirement under Pillar 2.
+This requirement will be calculated as the product of the increase in the banks' risk-weighted exposure amounts that would have been the result of a changed maturity assumption under Pillar 1 and the capital requirement as a percent for the exposure types in question. - FI will apply the maturity floor to the supervisory capital assessment for banks that have received authorisation to use the advanced IRB approach.
+The floor will be used for exposures to corporates. - The floor includes exemptions for certain types of exposures with genuinely short maturities and where there is no reasonable expectation of an extension.

-FI may exempt some exposures that have genuinely short maturities and where there is no reasonable expectation of an extension, and will take into consideration responses to this memorandum on this topic.
-FI intends to use the maturity floor in its supervisory capital assessment starting in 2016.
-The supervisory capital assessment is usually concluded around the third quarter every year.
+FI has considered consultation feedback and has now formally decided the maturity floor as described in this memorandum.
+FI will use the maturity floor in its supervisory capital assessment starting in 2016.
+The supervisory capital assessment is usually concluded around the third quarter every year for the largest banks.
 FI estimates that the maturity floor will increase the CET 1 capital requirements of affected banks by between 0.2 and 0.6 percentage points.
+A conservative assessment indicates that the maturity floor can be expected to impact companies' annual financing costs for loans by somewhat less than 0.02 percentage points.
+The assessment does not take into account the exemptions which means that the actual impact will be lower than this.